• Skip to primary navigation

 Two creamy, vanilla smoothies sitting diagonally with striped straws and linen cloth draped in the background.

-If you try this Vanilla Spice Adaptogenic Smoothie, let me know how it turns out by leaving a comment and/or a rating below!
-And make sure you're following along on Pinterest, Instagram and Facebook for more wildly nutritious recipes!
+If you make this Vanilla Spice Adaptogenic Smoothie, let me know how it turns out by leaving a comment and rating below.
+Also, make sure you're following along on Pinterest, Instagram, Facebook and Flipboard for more wildly nutritious recipes!

 A cream coloured smoothie in a milk bottle with the tip of a white and grey straw peaking above the rim.